THE CHERWELL BELOW MAGDALEN BRIDGE

 How silently the blossoms fall.

 Most of the time I have known this section suddenly you were in what could be a tiny tributary of the Amazon, in rain forest!
 The stream was only perhaps two feet deep at most and sometimes it seemed not that much wider.
 Fallen trees, underwater branches and low bushes needed to be negotiated.
 However now the stream has been cleared and is deeper since there is now a current flowing taking the silt away.
-This is the old mouth of the Cherwell, by-passed by the new cut (below the left bank boat houses) After a hundred yards or so you come out into the main Cherwell.
+This is the old mouth of the Cherwell, by-passed by the new cut (below the RIGHT bank boat houses) After a hundred yards or so you come out into the main Cherwell.

 River Cherwell Main channel

 1. The old western mouth referred to above.
+Sometimes rather deprecatingly known as 'Shire Lake Ditch'

 2. The new cut which comes out below the boathouses.